Collective moderation of hate, toxicity, and extremity in online discussions: Discussion

 \section{Discussion}

 We analyzed discourse dynamics in a large corpus of Twitter discussions over four years.
 On the level of individual tweets, discussion trees, and days, we explored how different measures of discourse quality relate to the argumentation strategy, ingroup/outgroup content, and emotional tone of the preceding tweets, and how these relationships change in the presence of organized extreme groups.
-Our results suggest that the most effective way of reducing hate, toxicity, and extremity of discourse in this corpus was to simply provide opinions, not necessarily supported by facts, but without insults.
-Sarcasm, irony, and cynicism were helpful in the long run as well, especially when used in the presence of the organized Twitter group Reconquista Germanica.
-In line with previous recommendations~\cite{benesch2016considerations}, more constructive comments, including providing facts and exposing contradictions, helped to reduce hate speech and toxicity, but at the risk of increasing extremity of speech.
-It is possible that seeing evidence for one side of the argument caused backlash among some of the supporters of the other side, who found additional arguments to be able to stick to their initial position (c.f.~\cite{kahan2012polarizing,nyhan2014effective}) in line with the general aim of reducing cognitive dissonance \cite{festinger1957theory}.
+Our results, summarized in Fig.~\ref{fig:ardl_results} and detailed in SI Sections S10-S12, suggest that the most effective way of reducing hate, toxicity, and extremity of discourse in this corpus was to simply provide opinions, not necessarily supported by facts, and without insults.
+Sarcasm, irony, and cynicism were helpful as well, especially when used in the presence of organized extreme groups.
+More constructive comments, including providing facts and exposing contradictions, were helpful in reducing toxicity, but at the expense of increasing extremity of speech.
+It is possible that seeing evidence for one side of the argument caused backlash among some of the supporters of the other side, who found additional arguments for sticking to their initial position (c.f.~\cite{kahan2012polarizing,nyhan2014effective,avalle2024persistent}).

 Our results also suggest a strong role of both outgroup and ingroup content in fostering hate speech, toxicity, and extremity of discourse.
-While it is well-known that constructing and emphasizing boundaries between own and other groups is one of the most important aspects of social cognition, this dimension of discourse has not been explicitly measured in prior research on online hate and counter speech.
+While it is well-known that constructing and emphasizing boundaries between own and other groups is one of the most important aspects of social cognition~\cite{lamont2002study}, this dimension of discourse has not been explicitly measured in prior research on online hate and counter speech.
 Our finding that mentioning either own or other groups inflames tensions is striking, but it also has a flip side: discourse that does not explicitly mention social groups might, according to our results, diffuse hate, toxicity, and extremity, as the exchange between diverse groups of people is vital for a productive societal dialogue.
-Future studies could try to disentangle the exact circumstances under which in- and outgroup content is productive or detrimental.
+The mentioning of group identities might make differences salient~\cite{hewstone2002intergroup} and lead to more intense discussions~\cite{avalle2024persistent}.
+Future studies could try to disentangle the exact circumstances under which ingroup and outgroup content is productive or detrimental.